HOP Camp (6-13 years old)

 LESSONS AND SWIMMING

-All campers will participate in a week-long set of Lifesaving Society Swim For Life lessons as well as an afternoon free swim during public swimming.
-Lessons will run between 8:30 and 10:00am.
+Campers will participate in a week-long set of Lifesaving Society Swim For Life lessons as well as an afternoon free swim during public swimming.
+Lessons will start at between 8:30 and 9:00am.
 Please bring the camper dressed to swim.

 Campers do receive a lesson report card pass or fail.

 It is the parent’s responsibility to accurately indicate the lesson level they are requesting for their child.
-The lesson level chart can be found at www.highwoodoutdoorpool.com website on the Lessons page.
+The lesson level chart can be found at www.highwoodoutdoorpool.com website on the Lessons page and below at the lesson level choice.

 Highwood Outdoor Pool is heated.